Machine Learning Methods for Data Association in Multi-Object Tracking: Algorithms for Finding Optimal Assignments

-\subsection{Lagrangian Relaxation}
+\subsubsection{Lagrangian Relaxation}

 The multidimensional binary constraints \ref{SSMDAP constraints} and \ref{MSMDAP constraints} pose a significant challenge; a standard technique is to relax the constraints so that a polynomial-time algorithm can be used to find an acceptable sub-optimal solution.
-The existence of $O(n^3)$ algorithms \cite{NAV:NAV3800020109} \cite{munkres1957algorithms} \cite{bertsekas1992auction} for the LAP suggests that if the constraints can be relaxed, a reasonably good solution to the MDAP should be obtainable within an acceptable amount of time.
-Indeed, Lagrangian relaxation \cite{boyd2004convex} algorithms for association in multi-target tracking, proposed in \cite{deb1993multisensor} and \cite{deb1997generalized}, involve iteratively producing increasingly better solutions to the MDAP by successively solving relaxed LAPs and reinforcing the constraints.
-A set of Lagrange multipliers for the N-dimensional case, $\mathbf{u} = [u_3, u_4, ..., u_N]$, are introduced to incorporate the relaxed set of constraints into the cost function.
-Since there are potentially multiple constraints that are not being enforced at each iteration, the obtained solution is an optimistic lower bound on the actual optimal solution, referred to as the dual solution.
-When the constraints are reapplied, a valid solution is obtained that is an upper bound on the optimal solution, referred to as the primal solution.
-The idea is then to update $\mathbf{u}$ using subgradient methods (see Appendix A of \cite{deb1997generalized}) and to repeat the procedure until the \textit{duality gap}, the difference between the primal and dual solutions, is below a threshold.
-To formulate this algorithm for real-time applications, it can also be set to terminate after a maximum number of iterations.
+The existence of $O(n^3)$ algorithms \cite{NAV:NAV3800020109,munkres1957algorithms,bertsekas1992auction} for the LAP suggests that if the constraints can be relaxed, a reasonably good solution to the MDAP should be obtainable within an acceptable amount of time.
+Indeed, Lagrangian relaxation algorithms for association in multi-object tracking \cite{deb1993multisensor,deb1997generalized} involve iteratively producing increasingly better solutions to the MDAP by successively solving relaxed LAPs and reinforcing the constraints.

-A parallel implementation of this method for the K-best case was developed in \cite{popp1998adaptive} and \cite{popp2001m}, which enables efficient implementations of MHT algorithms.
-A variation on this approach using dual decomposition is proposed in \cite{lau2011multidimensional} where the original MDAP is separated into subproblems that contain copies of the original variables; a constraint is introduced via Lagrangian relaxation that requires copies of the same variable to share the same value.
-In experiments evaluating the performance of the dual decomposition method on a generic tracking problem with six closely spaced targets, it performed comparably with the Lagrangian relaxation algorithm from \cite{deb1997generalized}.
+A parallel implementation of this method for the K-best case was developed \cite{popp1998adaptive,popp2001m}, which enables efficient implementations of MHT algorithms.
+A variation on this approach using dual decomposition has been proposed as well \cite{lau2011multidimensional}.